 Chronic Kidney Disease

-Chronic kidney disease (CKD), or chronic kidney failure, is a condition that involves the worsening of kidney function, eventually resulting in the failure of one or both kidneys.
+Chronic kidney disease (CKD) is a condition that involves the worsening of kidney function.
 The presence of TMAO in the body may play a role in health outcomes of CKD.

 One 2015 study found that CKD patients had higher concentrations of TMAO than controls without CKD.
 Furthermore, higher levels of circulating TMAO were associated with a worsened CKD prognosis and poorer long-term survival.